Person Centered Dementia Care

 What is Person-Centered Dementia Care?

-Person-centered dementia care reduces anxiety, stress, confusion, anger, sadness and any other range of negative emotion that can accompany the dementia illness.
-It is a founding principle of our care.
+Person-centered care is the founding principle of our care.
+It reduces anxiety, stress, confusion, anger, sadness and any other range of negative emotion that can accompany the dementia illness.

 Empowering Those with Dementia